-During the first three months of fiscal 2019, we had \$9.0 million of borrowings outstanding under the SVB Credit Facility that incurred interest at the prime rate plus a spread of 0.50% to 1.50% with such spread determined based on our adjusted quick ratio.
-During the first three months of fiscal 2019, our weighted average interest rate was 5.58% and the interest expense on these borrowings was insignificant.
+Our borrowings outstanding under the SVB Credit Facility incurred interest at the prime rate plus a spread of 0.50% to 1.50% with such spread determined based on our adjusted quick ratio.
+During the first six months of fiscal 2019, our weighted-average interest rate was 5.89% and the interest expense on these borrowings was insignificant.